The Link Between Oxalates And Kidney Stone Prevention

 Primary hyperoxaluria is a rare genetic disorder that leads to the overproduction of oxalates in the body.
 This condition can cause severe kidney damage and recurrent kidney stone formation from an early age.
 Managing primary hyperoxaluria involves strict dietary oxalate restriction, increased fluid intake, and sometimes medical interventions to reduce the production or absorption of oxalates.

-See also The Mediterranean Diet Approach To Kidney Stone Prevention
+See also The Role Of Oxalate Management In Kidney Stone Prevention

 Secondary Hyperoxaluria